 Among the top hospitals in the country for pediatric cancer

-Yale-New Haven Children's Hospital has been ranked among the best in the nation in five pediatric subspecialties, including pediatric cancer (#31).
-The results appeared in the 2013-14 edition of "Best Children's Hospitals," published online by U.S.News & World Report.
+Yale-New Haven Children's Hospital has been ranked among the best in the nation in seven pediatric subspecialties, including pediatric cancer (#45).
+The results appeared in the 2014-15 edition of "Best Children's Hospitals," published online by U.S.News & World Report.

 The Pediatric Hematology and Oncology Program at Smilow Cancer Hospital offers the latest advances in diagnosing and treating childhood cancer and blood disorders, such as leukemia, lymphoma (Hodgkin's Disease & Non-Hodgkin's Lymphoma), brain tumors, bone tumors (such as osteosarcoma & Ewing's Sarcoma), solid tumors such as Wilms' tumor, neuroblastoma, rhabdomyosarcoma and kidney tumors.
 The Pediatric Hematology and Oncology Program is supported by a multidisciplinary clinical team of physicians and highly skilled advanced practice nurses with expertise in all aspects of care for children with cancer.

 The team meets every week to develop individualized treatment plans for each patient and discuss new and current cases.
 A pediatric oncologist coordinates the multidisciplinary care, which can involve many services, such as pediatric diagnostic imaging, radiation oncology, laboratory medicine, pediatric surgery, pediatric neurosurgery, orthopedics, pediatric pathology and neuropathology.

 Why Smilow Cancer Hospital for Pediatric Hematology and Oncology